Adrian-Garcia/Financial-Analyst/README.md

 # Financial Analyst (Name pending)
-This is a platofrm that is going to be used to do tecnical and fundamental analysis to different stocks.
-Calculate different ratios, use ML models in order to predict and matematically
+This is a platform that is going to be used to do technical and fundamental analysis for different stocks.
+Calculate different ratios, use ML models in order mathematically predict stock prices and buy/sell accordingly

 ## Setup
 ### Environment